Cost of Living Comparison Between North Korea and India Cost of Living Comparison Between North Korea and India

 Which country is cheaper for everyday spending?

-North Korea is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in North Korea: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Rent in India beats North Korea across the board, especially in major cities.
+Rent in India is consistently higher than in North Korea across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,200 a realistic budget in India or North Korea?
+Is $1,200 a realistic budget in India or in North Korea?

-In North Korea, $1,200 covers most cities easily.
-In India, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In North Korea, $1,200 covers most cities easily; in India it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to India or North Korea?
+Should I move to India or to North Korea?

 North Korea vs other spots: cost of living compared